Brasserie au Dauphin

 The Brasserie du Dauphin occupies the site of an ancient canonical hotel which was, before 1230, the seat of the provost of the Grand Chapter of the Cathedral.

-.
-He adorned his establishment with a magnificent wrought iron sign, an exceptional piece of ornamental ironwork that still exists in the collections of the Kronenbourg Brewery, of which a faithful copy can be seen on the pediment of the brewery, on the side of Rue du Fossé des Tailleurs.
+The brewery was founded by Monsieur Muller in 1770, who named it “Au Dauphin d’Or”.
+He adorned his establishment with a magnificent wrought-iron sign, an exceptional piece of wrought-iron art that still exists in the collections of the Kronenbourg Brewery, a faithful copy of which can be seen on the pediment of the brewery on the rue du Fossé des Tailleurs side.

 In 1789, Monsieur Muller sold his business to Monsieur Lauth.
-The latter must have thought that it was not prudent, during the Revolution, to display his gold, even in the form of a sign, and was content to call his establishment Au Dauphin
+Mr. Lauth must have thought it unwise, during the Revolution, to flaunt his gold, even in the form of a sign, and was content to call his establishment “Au Dauphin”, a name that has stuck to this day.

 In his book “From Paris to Strasbourg and Basel”, Molieri relates in 1862: “In Strasbourg, people gather in the evenings at the breweries to enjoy two German pleasures that are increasingly becoming French: drinking beer and smoking.
 One of the most interesting breweries to visit is that of the Dauphin”.